refractionPOINT/lce_doc/docs/events.md

 }
 ```

+## BROWSER_REQUEST_CONTEXT
+Equivalent to New Process event.
+Gets emitted on every HTTP request.
+Allows a request to be related to its parent.

+## EXISTING_PROCESS
+This event is similar to the NEW_PROCESS event.
+It gets emitted when a process existed prior to the LimaCharlie sensor loading.

+## GET_EXFIL_EVENT_REP
+Response from an exfil_get request.

+## LOG_GET_REP
+Response from an log_get request.

+## LOG_LIST_REP
+Response from an log_list request.

+## OS_RESUME_REP
+Response from an os_resume request.

+## OS_SUSPEND_REP
+Response from an os_suspend request.

+## OS_VERSION_REP
+Response from an os_version request.

+## POSSIBLE_DOC_EXPLOIT
+In-sensor stateful detection.
+Looks for specific ancestor proceses (e.g. Word, Chrome, Firefox, etc.) spawning specific decendants (e.g. command.exe, ipconfig, etc.).
+As these relationships generally don't occur, they're considered suspect and this event is emitted.

+**Temporarily unavailable.**

+## RECON_BURST
+In-sensor stateful detection.
+A list of executables used during a recon phase of an attack (e.g. ipconfig, netstat, arp, route, traceroute, etc.); if >4 execute within 5 seconds, this event is emitted.

+**Temporarily unavailable.**

+## SELF_TEST_RESULT
+Internal event used during a power-on-self-test (POST) of the sensor.

+## ACK_MESSAGES
+Acknowledge messages event is used by some LimaCharlie sensors (e.g. USP).
+It is not used by the EDR.

+## BACKOFF
+Used for flow control.
+Provides a number of seconds that the sensor should wait before sending events to the cloud.

+## DEBUG_DATA_REP
+Response from a get_debug_data request.

+## FIM_ADD
+Add a new File Integrity Monitoring (FIM) rule interactively (e.g. via console command).

+## FIM_REMOVE
+Remove a new File Integrity Monitoring (FIM) rule interactively (e.g. via console command)

+## HTTP_REQUEST_HEADERS
+Provides HTTP Request headers.

+Platforms: Chrome

+## HTTP_RESPONSE_HEADERS
+Provides HTTP Response headers.

+Platforms: Chrome

+## LATE_MODULE_LOAD
+In-sensor stateful detection.
+Looks for processes that have been running for >60 seconds which then spontaneously load a new module (e.g. DLL, Dylib).

+**Temporarily unavailable.**

+## LOG_ADD
+**Temporarily unavailable.**

+## LOG_REMOVE
+**Temporarily unavailable.**

+## NEW_RELATION
+**Temporarily unavailable.**

+## ONGOING_IDENTITY
+Emits code identity signature information even when they are not newly seen.

+## PCAP_LIST_INTERFACES_REP
+Response from a pcap_ifaces request.

+## REJOIN_NETWORK
+Emitted after a sensor is allowed network connectivity again (after it was previously segregated).

+## RUN
+Emitted after a run command has been issued (e.g. to run a payload, shell command, etc.)

+## SEGREGATE_NETWORK
+Emitted when a sensor is segregated (isolated) from the network using the `segregate_network` command.

+## SELF_TEST
+Internal event to manually request a power-on-self-test (POST) from the sensor.

+## SET_PERFORMANCE_MODE
+Enables performance mode in the kernel (e.g. disables file tracking on Windows).

+## SYNC
+Internal event used as a heartbeat to the cloud.
+Sent by default every 10 minutes.

+## UNLOAD_KERNEL
+Allows manual unloading of kernel component.

+## UPDATE
+Internal event used to update the configuration of a specific collector within the endpoint.

+## YARA_RULES_UPDATE
+Update the set of rules that are continuously scanned on the endpoint.

+## YARA_SCAN
+Run a specific YARA scan on the endpoint immediately.

 ## Deployment Events

 Events around the global status of the deployment, observable in D&R rules via the `deployment` target.